 My inspiration came from seeing a large number of Ghanaians in UK doing exceptionally well.
 I found that these achievers were not being acknowledged and had no platform to showcase their work and inspire others.
 Thus, I decided to setup GUBA as a platform to acknowledge, highlight and award trailblazers within our community.

 What were the biggest initial hurdles to building your business and how did you overcome them?

 As a not for profit, generating funding and sponsorships was a challenge and one of the main hurdles we had to overcome.
 We are however, at a stage whereby our brand, purpose and aims are known so we are a bit more stable in that area.
-These challenges are fairly common for not for profit organisations, it takes a lot of work to create a recognisable brand but it is worthwhile to achieve.
+These challenges are fairly common for not for profit organizations, it takes a lot of work to create a recognizable brand but it is worthwhile to achieve.

 Did you ever deal with contention from your family and friends concerning your entrepreneurial pursuits?

 How did you handle it?
 What would you do differently in hindsight?

 My family and friends are extremely supportive; they are always there to help me and I feel very honoured to have such a strong team of allies.

 What would you say was the single most influential factor in your business success?

 Consistency.
 Learning how to follow your passion without losing interest and momentum is an affable skill to adopt in the pursuit of success.
 Another trait worth developing is that of resilience.
 There will be hurdles; it is inevitable thus, learning to be resilient is useful in the quest for success.